riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 We've added two tests to this spec.

-The first tests adds a new task and then checks that the new task shows up in both the UI and the database.
+The first test adds a new task and then checks that the new task shows up in both the UI and the database.

 The code is pretty straight forward, we've created a helper function `addTaskViaUI` that we're calling to perform the task insert.
-All the helper does is fill in the input field in the UI and then submit the form.
-Then we use Jasmine `expect` calls to ensure the UI and database are in the expected state.
+The helper fills in the input field and then submits the form.
+Then back in our test we use Jasmine `expect` calls to ensure the UI and database are in the expected state.

 The second test just checks that the input field is cleared out after the form submits.